Campagna: A' Chiena

 Campagna is famous for its traditional summer event ‘A Chiena’ (La Piena), which takes place annually every weekend between July and August.
 During the event, the city river Tenza is deflected from its natural course through the city main street where people wait for the water to come.
 This tradition comes from the ancient practice of cleaning the streets by using the river water.
 Later, it was converted into a delightful moment for locals and tourists.

 I Fucanoli

-I Fucanoli is festival in honour of Sant'Antonio, taking place on the 17th of January.
+I Fucanoli is festival in honour of Sant'Antonio, taking place on 17 January.
 The celebrations begin in the late afternoon with a service followed by a procession whereby the Sant'Antonio statue is carried in the streets of the city centre.
 While the statue is carried through the streets, huge fires are ignited.

+House of Grimaldi

+From 1532 to 1641, Campagna was ruled by the Grimaldi family, princes of Monaco, after Emperor Charles V granted them the Marquisate of Campagna as their Italian capital; during this “Golden Century,” the city flourished with noble palaces, monasteries, fountains, bridges, an active diocese, a humanistic and scientific university, one of Italy’s earliest printing presses, and hydromechanical industries, while the dominion also included Canosa di Puglia, Terlizzi, Monteverde, Ripacandida, Ginestra, and Garagnone.
+Although Grimaldi rule ended in 1641, its legacy remains visible in Campagna’s architecture and urban fabric; ties with Monaco were renewed in 1991 by Prince Rainier III and later strengthened by visits of Prince Albert II in 1997 and 2018 within the Historic Sites of the Grimaldis of Monaco program.

 Sister city

 Monte Carlo in the Principality of Monaco is Campagna's sister city.